chaofengqing/chao_lab/content/resources/guidelines/index.md

     - Optional for Master students unless with strong computational background.

 ## What to expect
-  - Weekly lab meetings:
+# Weekly lab meetings:
     - During the semester: in-person.
     - During the winter & summer breaks: in-person and/or via zoom.
     - No meetings during the public holidays or during the weekends.

-  - Presentations to the lab:
+# Presentations to the lab:
     - Twice per semester on average.

-  - One-to-one meetings with Dr. Chao:
+# One-to-one meetings with Dr. Chao:
     - Once a week on average for PhD students.
     - Once every two weeks for Master students.
       - If good progress is made, one can email Dr. Chao and request to meet after one week.

+# Research seminars in Hong Kong
+    - In-person Attendance is encouraged.

+  # - Weekly lab meetings:
+  #   - During the semester: in-person.
+  #   - During the winter & summer breaks: in-person and/or via zoom.
+  #   - No meetings during the public holidays or during the weekends.
+  # - Presentations to the lab:
+  #   - Twice per semester on average.
+  # - One-to-one meetings with Dr. Chao:
+  #   - Once a week on average for PhD students.
+  #   - Once every two weeks for Master students.
+  #     - If good progress is made, one can email Dr. Chao and request to meet after one week.
-  - Attending research seminars in Hong Kong in-person is encouraged.
+  # - Attending research seminars in Hong Kong in-person is encouraged.

 ## How to exit the lab